Why Africans Fight for Survival as Coups Pummel the Continent - Fair Observer

 [Anton Schauble wrote the first draft of this piece.]

-The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.
+The views expressed in this article/podcast are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.